 Site summary

-Managing the lake at the proposed 2030 thresholds may alleviate some of the effects of declining surface waters at Lake YonderupHigher water levels may improve the cover abundances of many native plant species; however, it is unknown whether the proposed increases in surface water are sufficient to achieve this.
+Managing the lake at the proposed 2030 thresholds may alleviate some of the effects of declining surface waters at Lake Yonderup (Table 7).
+Higher water levels may improve the cover abundances of many native plant species; however, it is unknown whether the proposed increases in surface water are sufficient to achieve this.
 Like Loch McNess, the remarkably stable surface water levels were a feature of this wetland and have now been compromised by declining water levels and increased seasonal variation.
 As no vegetation transects exists at the lake’s margin, it can only be speculated that without any effort to reduce the seasonal variation in surface water levels to the small fluctuations characteristic of the lake before 2004, fringing vegetation will be dominated by sedges capable of surviving periods without surface water.
 Combined with stable surface waters higher than present, and the continuation of stable water quality, it is also likely that sustaining water levels at the proposed threshold will halt the decline in macroinvertebrate richness of the lake as habitats currently unavailable to aquatic invertebrates become available again.